Ray Coman of chartered, certified accountants Coman & Co explains the key tax implications of company vehicles

 - 100% first year allowance for cars that have a CO2 emission of 50g/km or less.

 - 18% capital allowance for cars with a CO2 emission more than 50g/km but not exceeding 110 g/km.
-These cars are added to the general pool.
+These cars are added to the main pool.

 For cars acquired before 6 April 2009 (or 1 April 2010 for companies) separate rules apply for capital allowances on company cars.